Skip to content

 UPDATE

 This webpage is only for the local drainage areas in our City, where the Council is the local drainage authority.
-Contact Melbourne Water for any queries about the regional drainage areas in our City.
+Use Melbourne Water's webpage for any queries about the regional drainage areas in our City.

 The stormwater map for our local drainage areas is being included in the Merri-bek Planning Scheme.
 More about this is on our Amendment C196more webpage.